oceanum-io/xarray-video/README.rst

 * Easily convert video and frames to other formats such as netcdf or geotiff
 * Store video in an efficient chunked format within zarr
 * Create massive lazy access video archives with zarr
+* Store multiple videos (for example stereo camera) in the same archive with a consistent time and/or spatial reference.

 Limitations